cJeffreys7/foodbook/README.md

 # FoodBook

+### The social network for all things food!

+#
 ## Getting Started

-### To begin using the social network for all things food, first head to the deployed site [here](https://foodbookapp.herokuapp.com/)!
+### To begin using Foodbook, head to the deployed site [here](https://foodbookapp.herokuapp.com/)!

+<img src="./public/images/readme/FBLoginScreen.png">

 #### Log into FoodBook by using your Google login:

-<img src="./public/images/readme/FBLoginScreen.png">
+<img src="./public/images/readme/FBNewsfeed.png">

 #### Access your newsfeed by clicking on the newsfeed icon:

-<img src="./public/images/readme/FBNewsfeed.png">
+<img src="./public/images/readme/FBPostComment.png">

 #### If you see a post you enjoy, give it a like!
 Share your thoughts by commenting on the post, and favorite the post to easily find it again later:

-<img src="./public/images/readme/FBPostComment.png">
+<img src="./public/images/readme/FBNewPost.png">

 #### If you have something to share with the rest of the culinary world, create your own post by clicking on the new post icon:

-<img src="./public/images/readme/FBNewPost.png">
+<img src="./public/images/readme/FBProfileView.png">

 #### If someone is dishing out some delicious content, click on their profile icon to check out their profile and start following them:

-<img src="./public/images/readme/FBProfileView.png">
+<img src="./public/images/readme/FBFollowedProfiles.png">

 #### You can see all profiles you are following by clicking on the followed profiles icon:

-<img src="./public/images/readme/FBFollowedProfiles.png">
+<img src="./public/images/readme/FBFavoritePosts.png">

 #### To see any posts that stood out to you, head over to your favorites by clicking on the favorites icon:

-<img src="./public/images/readme/FBFavoritePosts.png">
+<img src="./public/images/readme/FBViewYourProfile.png">

 #### To see how your profile looks, click on the profile icon or click on your profile icon in one of your posts:

-<img src="./public/images/readme/FBViewYourProfile.png">

-#### Start cooking up some content and enjoy what others are serving on FoodBook!
+### Start cooking up some content and enjoy what others are serving on FoodBook!

+#
 ## Technologies Used

 - JavaScript
-- HTML
 - EJS
 - CSS
+- Bootstrap
 - Node.js
 - Express
 - MongoDB